FinOps-Open-Cost-and-Usage-Spec/foundation/w3c_mode_workflow.md

 Pull requests opened from the `candidate_recommendation` branch to the `main` branch are equal to the "Final Approval" in the [project charter](https://github.com/FinOps-Open-Cost-and-Usage-Spec/foundation/blob/main/FOCUS_-_Membership_Agreement_Package_for_use.pdf).

-Git tags using [Semantic Versioning 2.0](https://semver.org/spec/v2.0.0.html) will be used to mark the official releases.
+Git tags based on [Semantic Versioning 2.0](https://semver.org/spec/v2.0.0.html) will be used to mark the official releases.

 ![Git Workflow](images/FOCUS_GIT_Workflow_v1.0.3.png?raw=true "Git Workflow")